Experimental features¶

 }

-The definition for the parameters
+The definition for the parameters object is entirely type-defined, and

 might as well not exist if the stream type does not require it.